diyefi/Puma-HowTo/doc/spin1/configuring_bom.md

 #### Legend of acronyms

 - **INJ-H**: Amount of High-Z injectors.
-  - If you have High-Z injectors, enter the a number equal to the amount of injectors in your engine.
+  - If you have High-Z injectors, enter the a number equal to the amount of injectors that your engine has.
   - In this example, we have four High-Z injectors.

 - **INJ-L**: Amount of Low-Z injectors.
-  - If you have Low-Z injectors, enter the a number equal to the amount of injectors in your engine.
+  - If you have Low-Z injectors, enter the a number equal to the amount of injectors that your engine has.
   - In this example, it's 0 because there are four High-Z injectors conifigured.

 - **IGN**: Amount of Ignition drivers.
-  - For a 4-cylinder engine with wasted spark, 2 is fine.
+  - For coil per plug operation (COP/CNP) you need one of these per cylinder.
+  - For wasted spark you need one of these per two cylinders.
-  - If you plan to use your distributor, 1 is fine.
+  - If you plan to use your distributor, you only need one.
   - Enter 0, if you are not planning to drive your ignition with FreeEMS.

 - **RPM**: Amount of RPM inputs.
-  - Enter 1, if you are going to use a single trigger wheel.
-Fine for bank and semi-sequential injection and wasted spark.
-  - Enter 1, if you are going to use just the hall signal from your distributor.
-Will not allow sequential anything nor ignition.
-  - Enter 2, if you are going to use both crank and cam signals; Required for sequential injection and sequential injection.
+  - Most people should install 2 as most input configurations require 2, and installing only 1 will limit the use of the unit significantly.
+  - If you know what your RPM/Position sensor configuration is, know that it only uses 1 input, are 100% certain that that will not change, and want to save a little money, choose 1.

 - **MAPB**: Boosted MAP sensor and its input circuit.
-  - You don't need this, unless you are going to read boost levels from a supercharger or turbo.
+  - This is the default and provides sufficient accuracy for all naturally aspirated vehicles and boosted vehicles upto 21psi.
+If you are planning boost levels in excess of or close to 21psi, from a relatively large turbo, there are other options that you need to investigate.
 It includes an MPX4250AP sensor.

 - **MAPN**: Regular vacuum MAP sensor and its input circuit.
-  - You'll want this to read the vacuum levels from your inlet manifold.
+  - Don't choose this unless you're 100% certain that your Puma will never be connected to a boosted engine.
+The only advantage that this has over the default is slightly better accuracy.
 It includes an MPX4100AP sensor.

-- **AAP**: Ambient air pressure sensor and its input circuit.
+- **AAP**: Atmospheric Absolute Pressure sensor and its input circuit.
-  - You'll want this in most cases.
+  - This is considered optional in most cases.
+Choose this if you live in a mountainous area, or intend to visit such areas using your vehicle.
+It's not needed for people who use their vehicles at one constant altitude (whatever that is).
 It's used for normalization of the MAP vs atmospheric pressure.
 It includes an MPX4100A sensor.

-- **MAF**: Air mass flow sensor circuit?
+- **MAF**: Mass Air Flow sensor conditioning circuit
-  - This is an alternative to the MAP sensor.
+  - This is an alternative to the MAP sensor that is unsupported at this time, however the circuit is cheap and can be used for any other analogue input too.
-  - It usually doesn't make sense to use both.

 - **GPO**: General Purpose output circuits.
   - You'll probably not need these.

 - **O2**: Lambda sensor input circuits.
   - Enter 1
-  - Only wide-band lambdas are supported at this time.
+  - Only linear wide-band lambda sensors are supported at this time.

 - **EGT**: Thermocouple driver IC
   - In Spin1, this one is a bit crippled.